Stanko/keen/README.md

 `npm run build`

-Build the package and the demo page.
+Builds the package and the demo/docs page.